Understanding Retirement Planning

-For today’s retirees who are going pensionless into their golden years, it’s essential to understand what all this noise about “retirement planning” is.
-A lot of people think because they have a 401(k) or an IRA that they have already done their retirement planning.
-Having a 401(K) or an IRA is a great start, but there is much more to retirement planning.
+For today’s retirees who are going pensionless into their golden years, it’s essential to understand what all this noise about retirement planning is.
+A lot of people think because they have a 401(k) or an IRA, they have already done their retirement planning.
+Having a 401(K) or an IRA is a great start, but there is much more to retirement planning..

-The majority of people spend more time planning for their vacations than they do planning for retirement, and it’s no wonder – financial planning doesn’t sound very fun.
-But when you consider that today’s retirees are enjoying longer life expectancies, then you’ll understand that the time of income need has expanded.
+Most people spend more time planning for their vacations than they do planning for retirement, and it’s no wonder that financial planning doesn’t sound very fun.
+But when you consider that today, retirees are enjoying longer life expectancies, then you’ll understand that the time of income need has expanded.
 Planning for retirement, then, is in many ways just like preparing for one long vacation.

 When you have a plan put together, you know the answers to the following questions:

 - On the day that I retire and stop drawing a paycheck, will I have enough savings to last?